di2ag/gene-specificity/README.md

   <!-- use \ to indicate a linebreak -->
   <!-- link to the reference website -->
   Link: [<ADD LINK TO REFERENCE HERE\>](www.example.com)\
-  Description: <ENTER DESCRIPTION FOR REFERENCE 2 HERE>
+  Description: <ADD DESCRIPTION FOR REFERENCE 2 HERE>

 ### Example Reference 2
   <!-- use \ to indicate a linebreak -->
   <!-- if no website is available to link to, just name it like so -->
-  Name: <SOME REFERENCE WITH NO WEBSITE\>\
+  Name: <ADD REFERENCE WITH NO WEBSITE\>\
-  Description: <ENTER DESCRIPTION FOR REFERENCE 2 HERE>
+  Description: <ADD DESCRIPTION FOR REFERENCE 2 HERE>